CaliFall/PicoClock/README.md

 # PicoClock
 Version Alpha

-## This is a alpha version,so anything could happen
+## This is a alpha version,so anything could happen...
 ## I will keep working at it!